Borel asymptotic dimension and hyperfinite equivalence relations: Normal series

-Clearly the above theorem applies to all polycyclic groups and the lamplighter group $\Z_2 \wr \Z$.
-We remark that it applies to the Baumslag--Solitar group $BS(1, 2)$ as well since it is an extension of the group of dyadic rationals (a torsion-free abelian group of $\Q$-rank $1$) by $\Z$.
+The above theorem applies to the lamplighter group $\Z_2 \wr \Z$, all groups of uniform local polynomial volume-growth, and all virtually solvable groups having finite Pr{\"u}fer rank.
+This latter class of groups contains all polycyclic groups and the Baumslag--Solitar group $BS(1, 2)$ (this group has finite Pr{\"u}fer rank but can also be directly realized as an extension of the dyadic rationals, which is a torsion-free abelian group of $\Q$-rank $1$, by $\Z$).

 If in Theorem \ref{thm:normal_asdim} we additionally allowed consecutive quotients to be locally finite, then to the best of our knowledge this theorem would cover all countable amenable groups currently known to have finite standard asymptotic dimension.
 Since Lemma \ref{lem:autopack} fails for many locally finite groups, a different method would be needed to prove this stronger version.
 On the other hand, Theorem \ref{thm:normal_asdim} cannot be extended to any non-amenable group as this would contradict Theorem \ref{thm:asdimhyp} since such groups admit free actions whose orbit equivalence relation is not hyperfinite \cite{JKL02}.